aws/sagemaker-tensorflow-extensions/README.rst

 Requirements
 ~~~~~~~~~~~~
-SageMaker TensorFlow extensions builds on Python 2.7 in Linux, with either TensorFlow 1.7, 1.8, and 1.9.
-Please make sure to checkout the branch of sagemaker-tensorflow-extensions that matches your TensorFlow version installed.
+SageMaker TensorFlow extensions builds on Python 2.7 in Linux with a TensorFlow version >= 1.7.
+Older versions of TensorFlow are not supported.
+Please make sure to checkout the branch of sagemaker-tensorflow-extensions that matches your TensorFlow version.

 SageMaker Pipe Mode
 ~~~~~~~~~~~~~~~~~~~